human-pangenomics/HPRC_metadata/submissions/HPRC_DEEPCONSENSUS_v1pt2/readme.md

 ## HPRC_DEEPCONSENSUS_v1pt2

+Submission CSV has 132 filenames
+Wrangled CSV has 132 filenames (loss: 0)
+TSV has 132 filenames (loss: 0)

-Some inconsistencies in size_selection and polymerase_version
+Some inconsistencies in size_selection, design_description, and polymerase_version

 For example, for HG00642.m64076_210516_091844.dc.q20.fastq.gz
 * BluePippin in DEEPCONSENSUS_v1pt2_submitter_metadata.tsv